ValeriaVG/kvart/README.md

 ## Support

-Kvart is free and open source software, if you find it useful you could always [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/valeriavg).
+Kvart is free and open source software, if you find it useful you could consider supporting its development:

+[![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/valeriavg).